fivaldi/ctvero-rocnich-obdobi/README.md

 Long story short: After a successfully tested PR merge to the production branch (`main`), the application gets deployed.

-As of 2021/09, we're using Travis CI for this.
-See <https://app.travis-ci.com/github/fivaldi/ctvero-rocnich-obdobi>.
+As of 2021/11, we're using GitHub Actions for this.
 There's a strong secret (see `CTVERO_DEPLOY_PROD_SECRET` environment variable) which decrypts the file `deploy-prod-files/.env.gpg`.
 This file contains all other secrets which are necessary for application deployment and runtime.
-See also `docker/entrypoint.sh`, `docker-compose.yml` and `.travis.yml`.
+See also `docker/entrypoint.sh`, `docker-compose.yml` and `.github/workflows/main.yml`.

 #### Manual Workflow

 Prerequisites:

-- Locally cloned up-to-date production branch (`main`) which has successful tests in Travis CI.
+- Locally cloned up-to-date production branch (`main`) which has successful tests in GitHub Actions CI.
 (See above.)
 - No `ctvero-*` docker containers/images artifacts are present.
 (Check using `docker ps -a`, `docker images` and/or remove those artifacts using `docker rm`, `docker rmi`.)
 - No repository artifacts are present.
 (Check using `git status --ignored` and/or remove those artifacts using `git clean -fdx`.)